What is a FAXVIN Report?

 Customers can use FAXVIN to screen countless vehicles.
 The goal of our service is to enable you to make informed purchasing decisions when buying a vehicle.
 Never make the costly mistake of paying for someone else’s problem.
 Running a full vehicle history report gives you the insight you need to make the right decision.

-The history of your automobile significantly determines the FAXVIN points.
+The history of your automobile significantly determines the FAXVIN CarRank.

-Here are factors that can impact on Vehicle’s FAXVIN points negatively:
+Here are factors that can impact on Vehicle’s FAXVIN CarRank negatively:

 - Rollback mileage.